understructure/AWSBigDataSpecialtyExamPrep/Domain_1_-_Collection/Kinesis_Firehose.md

 * Each record can be up to 1000 KB

+* For each delivery stream, you'll set a buffer size and a buffer interval

 * Set buffer size (1 MB - 128 MB) and buffer interval (60-900 seconds) - whichever condition is satisfied first triggers moving the data to S3 or Elasticsearch

-* Can use COPY command in Redshift to then get data into Redshift
+* Can use COPY command in Redshift to then get data into Redshift from S3

-**Loading data to Kinesis Firehose**
+#### Loading data to Kinesis Firehose

 **Amazon Kinesis Agent**